crahal/GWASDiversityMonitor/readme.md

 ### Running the Code

 This server is operating system independent (through the ``os`` module) and should work on Windows, Linux and OS X all the same.
-To run: clone this directory, ``cd`` into the directory, and then run ```bokeh serve diversity_monitor.py --show``` in a terminal to launch the server.
+To run: clone this directory, ``cd`` into the directory, and then run ```bokeh serve . --show``` in a terminal to launch the server.

 ### Versioning

-This dashboard is currently at version 0.3.1, and still represents a prototype.
+This dashboard is currently at version 0.1.0, and wholly represents a prototype.
 Please note: although the library logs data updates, it could be that additional dictionary based classifications are required with regards to the ```/data/support/dict_replacer_broad.tsv``` file.
-Please raise an issue in this repo to alert us of any necessary changes (this will also enter into the logfile), or any suggestions which you may have in general.
+Please raise an issue in this repo to alert us of any necessary changes, or any suggestions which you may have in general.

 ### License